 We along with the other National Youth Music Organisations, through one of our industry bodies (Music Mark), took advice last week from Government officials and Ministers regarding our projects.
-We have been supported in this by David Warburton MP, one of our trustees, and a number of other MPs.
+We have been supported in this by a number of MPs.
 However, we are sorry to say that we have been advised to delay our October production rehearsal dates until next year.
 Instead, we are planning to move the productions to 2021 - some to February and Easter, others to a two-week Easter project.

 Additionally, we have been advised to delay our October and Christmas Musical Theatre Camps until next year.
 We are planning to run at least one Easter Camp but hopefully more.
 The dates will be Monday 5 to Saturday 10 April.
 The first venue will be in London or close to London.
 If that looks as if it will fill up we may open a second.
 By that time, we hope Government will have cleared us to stay at the boarding schools and colleges we usually use and which have already reopened to both domestic and international boarders.

 We know this will be a disappointment to many of you, as it is to us.
 We believe that our processes are robust enough to be as safe as any can be for young people and their relatives.

 We realise that some of you may not be available for the two weeks we have allocated for your project at Easter as the two-week holidays are split over three weeks, dependent on which local authority you are based in.
 To accommodate this, we will be preparing to move performers from one show to another where it is practical and consistent with casting.
 We will also provide supporting letters to parents if they want to ask their school for leave of absence to get to rehearsals.